WebAssembly/stringref/proposals/stringref/Overview.md

 number of code units represent these sizes as unsigned values.

 ```
-(string.measure_utf8 str:stringref)
+(string.measure_wtf8 $wtf8_policy str:stringref)
   -> bytes:i32
-(string.measure_wtf8 str:stringref)
-  -> bytes:i32
 (string.measure_wtf16 str:stringref)
   -> bytes:i32
 ```
-Measure how many bytes would be necessary to encode the contents of the string *`str`* to UTF-8, WTF-8, or WTF-16 respectively.
-For `string.measure_utf8`, if the string contains an isolated surrogate, return -1.
+Measure the number of code units that would be required to encode the contents of the string *`str`* to WTF-8 or WTF-16 respectively.
+For `string.measure_wtf8` with the `utf8` policy, if the string contains an isolated surrogate, return -1.

-The maximum number of bytes returned by these instructions is 2<sup>31</sup>-1.
-If an encoding would require more bytes, it is as if the contents can't be encoded at all (the return value is -1).
+The maximum number of code units returned by `string.measure_wtf8` is is 2<sup>31</sup>-1.
+The maximum number of code units returned by `string.measure_wtf16` is is 2<sup>30</sup>-1.
+If an encoding would require more code units than the limit, the result is -1.

 ```
-wtf8_policy ::= 'utf8' | 'wtf8' | 'replace'
 (string.encode_wtf8 $memory $wtf8_policy str:stringref ptr:address)
 (string.encode_wtf16 $memory str:stringref ptr:address)
 ```
 Encode the contents of the string *`str`* as UTF-8, WTF-8, or WTF-16, respectively, to memory at *`ptr`*.
-The number of bytes written will be the same as returned by the corresponding `string.measure_*encoding*`.
+The number of code units written will be the same as returned by the corresponding `string.measure_*encoding*`.

-Note that no `NUL` terminator is ever written.
-For `string.encode_utf8`, trap if the string contains an isolated surrogate.
+Each code unit is written to memory as if stored by `i32.store8` or `i32.store16`, respectively, so WTF-16 code units are in little-endian byte order.

 The maximum number of bytes that can be encoded at once by `string.encode` is 2<sup>31</sup>-1.
 If an encoding would require more